krasserm/krasserm.github.io/resume.md

 ---

 I'm a self-employed machine learning and software engineer with 20 years industry experience.
-My current focus is on deep learning in computer vision, probabilistic machine learning and distributed systems.
-I'm not only passionate about the scientific part in machine learning projects but also have a strong interest in developing data-driven applications that run reliably in production and are maintainable.
+My current focus is on deep learning for computer vision, probabilistic machine learning and distributed systems.
+I'm not only passionate about the scientific part of machine learning projects but also have a strong interest in developing data-driven applications that run reliably in production and are maintainable.
 I'm a continuous learner and a contributor to several open source projects.